About autism & PDA

 PDA (Pathological Demand Avoidance) is widely understood to be a profile on the autism spectrum, though we are still at an early stage in our understanding and PDA research is in its infancy.

-Whilst autism is a widely recognised term – defined by the National Autistic Society as “a lifelong disability which affects how people communicate and interact with the world” – our understanding of the full breadth and complexity of the autism spectrum is still evolving.
+Whilst autism is a widely recognised term, our understanding of the full breadth and complexity of the autism spectrum is still evolving.

 We know that autism is dimensional – it involves a complex and overlapping pattern of strengths, differences and challenges that present differently from one individual to another and in the same individual over time or in different environments.